 MLA 7th Edition: Falk, Cynthia G. "'The Intolerable Ugliness Of New York': Architecture And Society In Edith Wharton's The Age Of Innocence."
 American Studies 42.2 (2001): 19-43.
 MLA International Bibliography.
 Web.
 19 Jan.
 2017.

 MLA 8th Edition: Falk, Cynthia G. "'The Intolerable Ugliness Of New York': Architecture And Society In Edith Wharton's The Age Of Innocence."
 American Studies, vol. 42, no. 2, 2001, pp. 19-43.
 EBSCO, http://www.jstor.org/stable/40643250.
 Accessed 19 Jan.
 2017.

 Check the works cited, notes, references and bibliographies of every relevant article or book.
-You may discover a book or article perfect for your topic.
+You may discover additional books or articles perfect for your topic.

 Hafley, James Robert, 1928 - The Glass Roof: Virigina Woolf as a Novelist.
 Berkely: University fo California Press, 1954. (link to bibliography)

 One good source can lead to another!
 Look for a Cited Work using:

 ON CAMPUS: Order books for Miller pickup by clicking CBB Request in an item record.
 Miller Library bookstacks are also physically accessible when the library is open.